Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 The website of this project requires back-end technologies such as server, application, and database so the website is deployed in [Heroku](https://www.heroku.com/), which is a cloud platform with a service supporting several programming languages, because GitHub can only host a static website.
 There are two ways to deploy a website in Heroku.
 One is to use Heroku Command Line Interface (CLI) and another one is to connect to GitHub repository.
 Connecting to GitHub repository is much easier and recommended by a tutor so this website is deployed by using GitHub method.

-Before deploying the website to Heroku, there are three important steps to follow in order to make the app work in Heroku correctly.
+Before deploying the website to Heroku, there are three important steps to follow to make the app work in Heroku correctly.

 1. Create `requirements.txt` file that contains the names of packages being used in Python.
 It is important to update the file if other packages or modules are installed during the project
 2. Create `Procfile` that contains the name of the application file so that Heroku knows what to run.
 Procfile may have a blank line when it is created so remove it as it may cause problems
-3. Push them into Github
+3. Push them into GitHub

 Once those steps are done, the website can be deployed and below are the steps of the deployment in Heroku.